-As you walk over to the park from the tourist infomation, you cross the famous Love Bridge.
-A stunning location for utterly romantic pictures with this delightful canal of crystal clear green water.
+As you walk over to the park from the tourist information, you cross the famous Love Bridge.
+A stunning location for utterly romantic pictures with its delightful canal of crystal clear green water.
 If you need a place to propose on your day in Annecy, this is it.

 Crossing the Love Bridge gets you right into the Gardens Of Europe.